christiankyle-ching/board_resolution_is/README.md

 ## How to setup a local development server?

+If you're looking to install this site on a deployment environment immediately (you don't intend to develop), follow [this guide](docs/README_DEPLOY.md) instead.

 ### Python and Django
 1. Download [Python 3.10](https://www.python.org/downloads/).
 2. **(IMPORTANT)** Use these steps to install your Python!